-King IYSEN Independent Candidate
+King LYSEN Independent Candidate

-King Lysen, 40, has served in the State Senate and House for twelve years as a Democrat, successfully winning five Legislative elections.
+King Lysen, 40 years old, has served in the State Senate and House for twelve years as a Democrat, successfully winning five Legislative elections.

-Lysen is calling for renegotiation or invalidation of WPPSS contracts.
+The first public official to expose WPPSS wasteful cost overruns, Lysen is calling for renegotiation or invalidation of WPPSS contracts.
 His leadership inspired citizen control over utilities, prohibition of super fisherman and in real estate.
 He resides in Burien with his wife Toni and tankers on Puget Sound, campaign disclosure and the open meetings their five children.